Redesigned 2021 Chevrolet Tahoe and Suburban gain size, screens

 2021 Chevrolet Tahoe

-Visually it won't be hard to pick the the 2021 Tahoe and Suburban out on the road as it does not look like the current model.
-The blunt front end is very similar to that of the latest Silverado 1500 (of which it shares part of its structure) with similar standard LED headlights and taillights, but the sides are cleaner with a strong shoulder line that runs from the front fender to the rear.
-Upper Premier and High Country models feature dual exhaust (only with the gas engines).
-Each of the six trims, LS, LT, Z71, RST, Premier, and High Country, feature their own distinct design details including grille, trim, and wheels ranging from 18 to 22 inches.
+Visually it will be easy to spot the 2021 Tahoe and Suburban on the road.
+The blunt front end is similar to the latest Silverado 1500 (of which it shares part of its structure) with similar standard LED headlights and taillights, but the sides are cleaner with a strong shoulder line that runs from the front fender to the rear.
+Upper Premier and High Country models feature dual exhausts (only with the gas engines).
+Each of the six trims—LS, LT, Z71, RST, Premier, and High Country—feature their own distinct design details including grille, trim, and wheels ranging from 18 to 22 inches.

-The cabin features real hard buttons that appear to be easy-to-use while wearing gloves, while technology plays a central focus.
-A standard 10.0-inch touchscreen infotainment system with Apple CarPlay and Android Auto is augmented by an available 8.0-inch digital driver information display (a 4.2-inch is standard).
-High Country and Premier trims feature a 15.0-inch color head-up display while an available rear-seat entertainment system features dual 12.6-inch touchscreen displays.
+The cabin features hard buttons that appear to be easy-to-use while wearing gloves, but technology is a central focus.
+A standard 10.0-inch touchscreen infotainment system with Apple CarPlay and Android Auto is supplemented by an available 8.0-inch digital driver information display (a 4.2-inch is standard).
+High Country and Premier trims feature a 15.0-inch head-up display while an available rear-seat entertainment system features dual 12.6-inch touchscreens.
 A 4G LTE connection with hotspot capability keeps everyone connected, and there's wireless charging on all models except the base LS.

 2021 Chevrolet Suburban